 Analyze the possibility of utilizing part of the WUE and/or tuition revenue from full-pay out-of-state students to provide scholarships for the full-pay students that the university is interested in recruiting and retaining.

 Examine the awarding policies and procedures for international student scholarships funded from international student tuition revenue to ensure maximum effectiveness of those dollars.

+Hire a consulting firm such as Noel-Levitz to analyze funding, as well as recruitment and retention data, in order to best leverage available funds to recruit and retain the desired student population.

 Intended Outcomes: